diepph88/Light-and-GDP/data visulisation.md

 ## Part A

 *1. Provide a critical evaluation of Figure 1.*

-The Figure 1 is a clear case of chart junk (Picture within the chart)m bad data(the Y-axis) and low data density *2.
-Provide a critical evaluation of Figure 2.*
+The Figure 1 is a clear case of chart junk (Picture within the chart), bad data(the Y-axis) and low data density

+*2. Provide a critical evaluation of Figure 2.*

-The Figure 2 suffers from bad perception due to 3d rendering and low data density.
+The Figure 2 suffers from bad perception due to 3d rendering and low data density

 *3. Provide a critical evaluation of Figure 3.*

 Figure 3 suffers from chart junk with the dark grey background.